 And, as well as the problem of deciding what a mountain course is, very few of them have ever hosted prestigious tournaments because getting the necessary infrastructure up to them is difficult and expensive, and there’s no guarantee of attracting enough people.
 That means they may lack noteworthy histories.

-Omni Bedford Springs in Pennsylvania’s Allegheny Mountains and the Old White course at the Greenbrier in West Virginia’s Alleghenies are both superb courses that go back a ways—130 years and 111 years, respectively—but neither has hosted a USGA championship.
+Omni Bedford Springs in Pennsylvania’s Allegheny Mountains and the Old White course at the Greenbrier in West Virginia’s Alleghenies are both superb courses that go back a ways—130 years and 111 years, respectively—but, between them, they have hosted one USGA event—the 1922 U.S. Women’s Amateur at The Greenbrier.
 The Greenbrier course at The Greenbrier has hosted a Ryder Cup (1979) and a Solheim Cup (1994), and the Old White course was the home of the PGA Tour’s Greenbrier Classic from 2010–19 and hosted a LIV Golf event in 2023, but the resort has seen no majors.

 Columbine Country Club in suburban Denver sits at roughly 5,300 feet and hosted the 1967 PGA Championship, while near neighbor (seven miles) Cherry Hills Country Club looks down on it from about 5,500 feet and has hosted three U.S. Opens, two PGA Championships, three U.S. Amateur Championships, and a U.S. Women’s Open.
 But you wouldn’t call either of them mountain courses.